-Make some of your own!

 Sidelines is hiring advertising representatives for the fall semester.
 Call 898-2533 or come by JUB 310 for more information.

-Sports e-mail slsports@mtsu.edu

 SEC: MT will battle Volunteers, Clausen Sept.
-7 in first-time match-up of the famous football coach Paul "Bear" Bryant.

-Middle Tennessee vs. Tennessee - Sept.
-7

-The second game will be a short drive to Knoxville, Tenn., where MT will take on No. 7 preseason-ranked Tennessee.
+7 in first-time match-up Continued from 15 of the famous football coach Paul "Bear" Bryant.
+Middle Tennessee vs. Tennessee -Sept.
+7 The second game will be a short drive to Knoxville, Tenn., where MT will take on No. 7 preseasonranked Tennessee.
 With a No. 6 finish, UT ended its 2001 season at 11-2 with a 42-17 victory over the University of Michigan in the Florida Citrus Bowl.
 UT quarterback Casey Clausen will be an adversary to MT's running back Dwone Hicks for the Heisman Trophy this fall.
-Clausen passed for 22 touchdowns, 2,969 yards and 244.4 yards per game.

-The Univer-sity of Miami will

-fly into Knoxville for the Volunteers' Homecoming - a testament to the strength of

-Tennessee' scheduling.

-The Hurricanes are the defending national champions after defeating the University of
+Clausen passed for 22 touchdowns, 2,969 vards and 244.4 vards per game.
+The Univer-sity of Miami will the strength of Tennessee' scheduling.
+The Hurricanes are the defending national champions after defeating the University of Nebraska Jan.

-Nebraska Jan.
 3 at the Rose Bowl in Pasadena, Calif.

-Middle Tennessee vs. Kentucky - Sept.
-21

-After a difficult beginning, MT will head to Lexington to take on the University of Kentucky in the third game of the season.
+Middle Tennessee vs. Kentucky -Sept.
+21 After a difficult beginning, MT will head to Lexington to take on the University of Kentucky in the third game of the season.
 The Blue Raiders are one of four non-SEC teams the Wildcats will face this fall.

-Kentucky will end their season with eight straight SEC games and will wrap up the 2002 season at Tennessee.
+the 2002 season at Tennessee.

-The Wildcats played a disappointing season in 2001 with a record of 2-9.
+season The Wildcats played a disappointing season in 2001 with a record of 2-9.
 The two wins came over Ball State University, 28-20, and Vanderbilt, 56-30.
 However, the Cats came close to defeating the Vols, 38-35.
-The Vols were able to rally in the 4th quarter to defeat the feated Vandy 37-28 for the first win of the 2001 season and the firstever SEC win in school foot-
+The Vols were able to rally in the 4th quarter to defeat the Cats.
+Middle Tennessee vs. Vanderbilt -Oct.
+12 The final SEC game will be against the Com-modores.
+MT defirst win of the 2001 season and the firstever SEC win in school football history.
+In 2001, the Blue Raiders domifeated Vandy 37-28 for the the Vols, while also taking a close 9- 12 loss to the Tide of Alabama.